pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

 [secretgen-controller](https://github.com/carvel-dev/secretgen-controller) with all the registry credentials exported for that managed  namespace.

-## Manage a list of Developer namespaces
+## <a id ='manage-list'></a>Manage a list of developer namespaces

-There are two ways to manage the list of Developer namespaces that are managed by Namespace Provisioner.
+There are two ways to manage the list of developer namespaces that are managed by Namespace Provisioner.

 Using Namespace Provisioner Controller
 :